US judge strikes down Biden climate damage cost estimate

-President Joe Biden ordered an update to the climate cost estimate on his first day in office that restored it to about $51 per ton of carbon dioxide emissions, after the Trump administration had reduced the climate figure to about $7 per ton.
+President Joe Biden on his first day in office restored the climate cost estimate to about $51 per ton of carbon dioxide emissions after the Trump administration had reduced the figure to about $7 per ton.
 Trump's estimate included only damages felt in the U.S. versus the global damages captured under the higher estimate.

 Known as the social cost of carbon, the rule uses economic models to capture damages caused by rising sea levels, recurring droughts and other consequences of climate change.
 The $51 estimate was first established in 2016 and was used to justify major rules such as the Clean Power Plan to tighten emissions standards from coal-fired power plants and separate rules imposing tougher vehicle emission standards.